Adventurer13/ExpandedWoodworking/README.md

 - Lumber is used in both construction and in crafting.
 - Raw logs are used as fuel!
 - Realistic wood colours!
-- ModSync RW support!
+- ModSync Ninja support!
-- Compatibility patches for Combat Extended, Nature's Pretty Sweet, Zen Garden, and any mod which uses wood as a fuel item.
+- Compatibility patches for Nature's Pretty Sweet, Zen Garden, and any mod which uses wood as a fuel item.
-- Language localisation: English, Russian (lex1975)

 ## Compatibility
 Expanded Woodworking overwrites the following vanilla definitions: